withreason/slspress/README.md

 There are a few simple examples of usage below however they assume that you have a working knowledge of serverless.
 A more extensive tutorial will be coming soon to the sls-zone website.

+## Concepts

+### On Handler
+`On` handler specifies which lambda to attach to.
+After the `.on(...)` statment, any middle where or routes will be attached to that lambda only.

+### Routing
+slspress provies provisions for all the standard route types.
+The default route is `.use(...)` which is a raw forward handler for the lambda specified, but the below list is also allowed for convenience:
+* `app.on('lambda').get('/users',...)`
+* `app.on('lambda').post('/users',...)`
+* `app.on('lambda').put('/users/{id}',...)`
+* `app.on('lambda').delete('/users/{id}',...)`
+* `app.on('lambda').patch('/users/{id}',...)`

+### Middlewhere
+Middlewhere allows for workflow injections at different parts of the function life-cycle similar to the expressJS framework.
+There are three types of middlewhere:
+* __request__ - called before your function handler is processed.
+* __response__ - called after your function handler is processed, and before your response is returned, only if no exceptions are thrown.
+* __finally__ - called at the end of you function lifecycle regardless of exceptions.

+Note: you may modify your `.req` and `.res` object within the middlewhere, or prevent further execution of the function lifecycle.

+### Components
+Components assist with dependancy management and resource pooling.
+As lambda functions have unclear lifespans, and caotic reuse of single lambda's, `components` provide a logical location to manage DB connection, and resources you may wish to build up and tear down on each lambda function execution.
+Any component added will be available via the `this.compnent` within all middlewhere, and funciton handlers. slspress will process the opening and closing of the component without duplication if called in multiple locations or instances.
+Please see the components examples below.

 ###Examples
 An slspress handler file is designed to look very much like an express application.
 You create your app, you define some common middleware, potentially provide your own error handler and then list the handlers that you want to export.